Best internet plans for gaming in Australia: supercharge your online play

 Aussie Broadband’s NBN 100 plan advertises 98Mbps download speeds during the busy evening hours and 16Mbps upload speeds (it’s one of the few providers offering an NBN 100/40 plan for those who want even faster uploads).

-Aussie Broadband also provides you with information about ping times (opens in new tab), putting their money where their mouth is when it comes to performance transparency.
+Aussie Broadband also provides you with information about ping times, putting their money where their mouth is when it comes to performance transparency.
 You also get unlimited downloads, so you can rest assured that 130GB Call of Duty download won’t put you over your cap.

-Lastly, Aussie Broadband offers extremely fast average download speeds from Steam (opens in new tab), which for PC gamers will ensure you get your games and patches as quickly as possible.
+Lastly, Aussie Broadband offers extremely fast average download speeds from Steam, which for PC gamers will ensure you get your games and patches as quickly as possible.

-Exetel | NBN 100 | Unlimited downloads | No lock-in contract | AU$68.95p/m (opens in new tab)
+Buddy Telco | NBN 100 | Unlimited data | No lock-in contract | AU$75p/m

-Exetel | NBN 100 | Unlimited downloads | No lock-in contract | AU$68.95p/m (opens in new tab) (for 6 months, then AU$84.95p/m)
+Buddy Telco | NBN 100 | Unlimited data | No lock-in contract | AU$75p/m (for 6 months, then AU$85p/m)

 Are there any other providers favoured by gamers?

-Aussie Broadband is the only NBN provider in Australia that offers dedicated gaming plans, following MyRepublic’s exit from Australia, and Optus getting rid of its Gamer Plan (which was only announced in 2021).
+Aussie Broadband is the only NBN provider in Australia that offers dedicated gaming plans, following MyRepublic’s exit from Australia, and Optus getting rid of its Gamer Plan (which was announced in 2021).

 But some NBN providers do still have gamers in mind, by offering specific tools that can theoretically help improve your online gaming experience.